-The applicable school district is the one in which you resided on the last day of the tax year (12/31/21 for calendar-year filers), not necessarily the district where your children attend school.
+The applicable school district is the one in which you resided on the last day of the tax year (12/31/2022 for calendar-year filers), not necessarily the district where your children attend school.
 Taxpayers without children, or without children in public school, are still subject to this tax.

 Your school district may not be the same as the name of your town.
-If you do not know your school district name, it is listed on your voter registration card.
+If you do not know your school district name, you can find it on your voter registration card, or by going to tax-mapper.iowa.gov and using the "school surtax" option.

 Multiply the amount on line 53 by the surtax rate and enter the result.

 Residents of school districts that do not have a surtax should enter zero on line 54.